josephbeuysmum/Dertisch/README.md

 The Restaurant Metaphor
 ---

-`Dertisch's` "restaurant" metaphor raises eyebrows, so it's worth taking a second to explain it.
-Most if not all design patterns are *simple design patterns* in the sense that they have a one-to-one relationship between their code-management and analogical elements.
+Most design patterns are *simple design patterns* in that they translate their own purposes well without regard of how they relate to other patterns in a given app.
 When put together - a factory, some observers, and a decorator, say - in one context it sounds like the plot of a surrealist movie: there is no common element tying these metaphors together.
-Writers describe this situation as **mixed metaphors**.
-To put another way, the literary equivalent of what developers might call an **anti-pattern** or a **bad code smell**.
-Dertisch is an attempt to alleviate this bad smell by implementing a *complex design pattern*.
-The individual metaphors make sense in isolation *but also* collectively, and the set-up of a restaurant is surprisingly alike the set up of a good app architecture:
+Writers describe this situation as **mixed metaphors**: the literary equivalent of an **anti-pattern** or **bad code smell**.
+Dertisch alleviates this bad smell by implementing a *complex design pattern*: the metaphors make sense in isolation *but also* collectively.
+And a good restaurant has the same structure as a good app:

 -   Most restaurants are variations on a Restaurant/Kitchen theme, and most app architectures are variations on a View/Model theme.
--   The front-of-house section of a restaurant is aesthetially pleasing, easy to use, and comfortable for its customers.
+-   The front-of-house section of a restaurant is aesthetically pleasing, easy to use, and comfortable for its customers.
 App Views should be the same.
 -   The kitchen section of a restaurant should be clean, efficient, well organised, and solely about the storage and preparation of raw ingredients.
 App Models should be the same.

 Restaurant agents (`Customers`) remain in the **View**.
 Kitchen agents (`Head chefs`, `Sous chefs`, `Ingredients`) remain in the **Model**.
 And waiters (`Waiters`, the `MaitreD`, the `Sommelier`) act like **Controllers**, connecting the world of the View and the Model.